 This is a landscape of ‘rabbit holes’ all with their own ‘wicked problems’ – be careful if you go down one – it becomes a complete warren.
 Best stay out on top to search for realistic solutions, it pays to understand the past.
 It took much patience to get hill farmers into the village hall to listen and engage with my talk on rewilding and a little time to walk and talk with National Trust Rangers in challenging them to involve farm tenants right from the beginning in co-owning the process, rather than inviting them in at a later stage to share new ideas.

 And note.
 The people that need to be in the room may not be the same as those who want to be in the room.

-Humans have retreated from being hunters as we’ve urbanised, fearing even to go near ‘rabbit holes’ on conversations around ‘hunting’ as we trawl the fishmonger aisles of supermarkets, trap grey squirrels and react against the Angling Trust campaign for UK blue fin tuna to be hunted again on ‘catch and release’.
+Humans have retreated from being hunters as we’ve urbanised, fearing even to go near ‘rabbit holes’ on conversations around ‘hunting’ as we trawl the fishmonger aisles of supermarkets, trap grey squirrels and baulk at Angling Trust’s campaign for UK blue fin tuna to be hunted again on ‘catch and release’.